opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `none` - The file is not compressed.
 * `gzip` - Apply GZip de-compression on the S3 object.
+* `.snappy` - Apply Snappy de-compression on the S3 object.
+* `.snappy.parquet` - Apply Snappy with parquet de-compression on the S3 object.
 * `automatic` - Attempts to automatically determine the compression.
 If the S3 object key name ends in`.gz`, then perform `gzip` compression.
 Otherwise, it is treated as `none`.

 ### Example: Un-Compressed Logs